-In a Steiner school mathematical aptitude, scientific understanding and the love of reading and writing are developed in every child in a slightly different way to conventional education.
+In a Steiner school, mathematical aptitude, scientific understanding, and the love of reading and writing are developed in every child in a slightly different way to conventional education.
 They are combined and enriched with storytelling and physical and artistic activities, providing the strongest possible connection to the material – which stays with the child for life.
 The children have the opportunity to experience different phenomena for themselves, and to make their own discoveries.
 This increases their understanding and enthusiasm for learning.

-Recent research* shows that there are great benefits in introducing formal learning around the age of 6 or 7.
+Research* shows that there are great benefits in introducing formal learning around the age of 6 or 7.
 This is precisely when literacy teaching is introduced in Steiner Waldorf schools.
 By this age, children have acquired a firm foundation in language development and have the necessary physical and social skills and a joy for learning.

 *For example: Dr Sebastian Suggate (2010) on “Early Reading Instruction: does it really improve reading in the long term?”

 An intellectual and physical education

 At the Cambridge Steiner School, we strive to give children the gift of an education that will nourish the whole life of the child.
 To this end, we educate not only the intellect but also the child’s physical and emotional intelligence.
 Through movement, coordination exercises, games, modelling, crafts and handwork, the children develop a connection to their bodies, and skill and dexterity in their hands and fingers.